PhiloTFarnsworth/APrettyHuGOinWebsite/content/diatribes/form.md

     {{< aside head="Form Warning!" body="You could make pseudo form elements with Javascript.
 Resist the temptation.">}}
     {{</ aside >}}
     <p>
-        It's hard to think of a website that doesn't contain form.
+        It's hard to think of a website that doesn't contain forms.
 Even if your content is a canon of theological theses, you're at least going to want to get users to subscribe to your newsletter.
 Most important considerations are to keep it simple, even if you're running frameworks on top of frameworks, your forms are going to boil down to something like the one below.